qualcomm-linux/build-guide/topic/k2c-qli-build-ga/howto_build.rst

       sh ./qcom-wayland-x86_64-qcom-multimedia-image-armv8-2a-qcm6490-toolchain-ext-1.0.sh

-5. Follow the instructions on the console to install the eSDK in a convenient location of your host PC.
+5. Follow the instructions on the console to install the eSDK in a convenient location of your host machine.

 6. Ensure that the eSDK installation is successful.